 This is a holistic vision, not a typical sustainability initiative.
 It’s a business strategy that supports our journey to become a total beverage company.
 Our CEO and his leadership team have been very engaged in discussing and reviewing this strategy for the last six months.
 As a company dedicated to growth with conscience, this builds on our legacy of work on water replenishment and sugar reduction because it’s right for our world and our business.
 This initiative on packaging is just as critical as our work on beverage choice.
 Particularly as we expand or grow in many types of packaging, now is the time to expand our efforts in this area.

 How did the company arrive at these specific targets?

-A team of more than 30 people across the global system – a mix of associates from corporate, our business units out in the field and our bottling partners – have been working on this since August 2017.
-Our leadership has been extremely involved, and we shared it with several external stakeholder groups, who provided input before launch.
+A team of more than 30 people across the global system – a mix of people from corporate, our business units out in the field and our bottling partners – have been working on this since August 2017.
+Our leadership has been extremely involved, and we shared it with five external stakeholder groups – World Wildlife Fund (WWF), Ellen MacArthur Foundation (EMF), The Ocean Conservancy/Trash Free Seas Alliance, UN Environment and the World Economic Forum (WEF) Platform for Accelerating the Circular Economy, who provided input before launch.
 We also considered other inputs based on evolving stakeholder, regulatory, consumer and customer expectations.
 Our local business units spent the month of November creating high-level plans that informed the final announcement we’re making today.